The RMRTA Conference Course Descriptions

 8:00AM-9:00AM

-• John Scott - Department of Agriculture - Dept. of Agriculture Regulations and Changes (Category LR)
+• David Terino - Department of Agriculture - Dept. of Agriculture Regulations and Changes (Category LR)

 • Whitney Cranshaw - Colorado State University - The Secret Life Of Gallmakers (Category 207) - Perhaps the most unusual kind of injury that insects can produce on plants is the production of galls.
 These are abnormal growths that some insects (and some mites) can tease the plant to produce on leaves, stems, flowers and fruit.
 The galls that are produced rarely cause significant injury to the plant, but often attract attention and concern.
 They are also distinctive and each kind is associated with one kind of plant, so they can often be used in plant identification.
 This program will review how galls are produced and discuss the lives of the “bugs” that make them.